 You may have heard that the SBA rejects approximately 70% and questions almost 90% of all 8(a) Applications submitted.
 In my professional opinion, as the President/CEO of Cloveer, Inc., who has assisted in over 3,000 successful 8a applications, it can be very difficult without some kind of professional assistance.
 As a small business owner who wants to apply, SBA 8(a) Certification expertise will most likely be out of your skill set.
 You should consider hiring a consultant or attorney for some or all of the application completion process.
 Many small business owners who apply for the 8(a) Program on their own, actually do more harm than good by not knowing the 8(a) Program rules and regulations and therefore cause themselves to be ineligible.

 The fact is that not everyone can get 8(a) Certified.
-As of August 2015, there are only 6,657 active SBA 8a Program participants.
+As of January 2022, there are less than 7,000 active SBA 8a Program participants.
 Submitting an 8(a) Application that had major problems that have been “fixed to meet SBA 8a Regulations ” may possibly end up costing your business concern the ability to ever get 8(a) certified.
 Once you submit an 8(a) Application and it is either returned with a letter or outright rejected, you have essentially made the process of getting 8(a) Certified 100 times more difficult.
 The bottom line is that it is very important to get your 8(a) Application done right the first time it is submitted.

 Can any consultant guarantee that your 8(a) Application will be approved by the SBA?